PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

       .. xml:tag:: <item> [in container2d]

          :attr path: Name of a path that can be later on used to distinguish between multiple occurrences of the same object.
-         :attr left: Horizontal alignment specification: position of the left edge of the bounding box of the element. (float [µm])
+         :attr left: Horizontal alignment specification: position of the left edge of the bounding box of the element. (float, µm)
-         :attr right: Horizontal alignment specification: position of the right edge of the bounding box of the element. (float [µm])
+         :attr right: Horizontal alignment specification: position of the right edge of the bounding box of the element. (float, µm)
-         :attr trancenter: Horizontal alignment specification: position of the center of the bounding box of the element. (float [µm])
+         :attr trancenter: Horizontal alignment specification: position of the center of the bounding box of the element. (float, µm)
          :attr {X}center: where **{X}** is the transverse axis name: Alias for ``trancenter``.
-         :attr {X}: where **{X}** is the transverse axis name: Horizontal alignment specification: position of the origin of the element. (float [µm])
+         :attr {X}: where **{X}** is the transverse axis name: Horizontal alignment specification: position of the origin of the element. (float, µm)
-         :attr top: Vertical alignment specification: position of the top edge of the bounding box of the element. (float [µm])
+         :attr top: Vertical alignment specification: position of the top edge of the bounding box of the element. (float, µm)
-         :attr bottom: Vertical alignment specification: position of the bottom edge of the bounding box of the element. (float [µm])
+         :attr bottom: Vertical alignment specification: position of the bottom edge of the bounding box of the element. (float, µm)
-         :attr vertcenter: Vertical alignment specification: position of the center of the bounding box of the element. (float [µm])
+         :attr vertcenter: Vertical alignment specification: position of the center of the bounding box of the element. (float, µm)
          :attr {Y}center: where **{Y}** is the vertical axis name: Alias for vertcenter.
-         :attr {Y}: where **{Y}** is the vertical axis name: Vertical alignment specification: position of the origin of the element. (float [µm])
+         :attr {Y}: where **{Y}** is the vertical axis name: Vertical alignment specification: position of the origin of the element. (float, µm)

          Attributes ``left``, ``right``, ``trancenter``, **{X}**\ ``center``, **{X}**, are mutually exclusive.
 Attributes ``top``, ``bottom``, ``vertcenter``, **{Y}**\ ``center``, and **{Y}** are mutually exclusive.
 At most one alignment specification for each axis can be given.
 If alignment specification for some direction is not given, default value is used.